-Lawyer charged with lying in Russia probe
+Lawyer admits lying to Russia inquiry

-Trump-Russia inquiry: Lawyer Alex van der Zwaan charged
+Trump-Russia inquiry: Lawyer Alex van der Zwaan pleads guilty

-A London-based lawyer has been charged with making false statements to investigators looking at links between Donald Trump's election campaign team and Russia.
+A lawyer has admitted making false statements to investigators examining links between Donald Trump's election campaign team and Russia.

-Court documents allege that Alex van der Zwaan made the false statements when questioned about his work for Ukraine's Ministry of Justice.
+Court documents accuse Alex van der Zwaan, 33, of making false statements when questioned about his work for Ukraine's Ministry of Justice.

 He is the 19th person to be charged by special counsel Robert Mueller.